 - Multiple choices are available in this version for the users to pick from.
 Example: Classic, Wayland, Xorg

 - Availability of tutorial to help the users

 - Clutter free desktop with a minimum fill

 - Notifications on the status of new applications

 4. Gnome 40

-New scheme of versioning is being followed from this release.
+We are following a new scheme of versioning from this release.
 Official release date for this version Mar 2021.
-Alpha, Beta and RC versions were released in Jan-21 to Mar-21 period.
+Alpha, Beta, and RC versions were released in the Jan-21 to Mar-21 period.

 New Features of Gnome 40

 - During mouse hover on the icon, the applications with longer names display their full names.
 Otherwise, a limited no of characters are only shown

 - Search facility in the native extension app